 FREE Pattern: Classic Christmas Stocking

-Make a classic Christmas stocking that can be used year after year and by choosing a faith-themed fabric like our Silent Night Angels, it adds more of the Christ in Christmas message!
+Make a classic Christmas stocking that can be used year after year and by choosing a faith-themed fabric, it adds more of the Christ in Christmas message!

 Using our tutorial you can even choose to personalize it with machine or hand embroidery or heat transfer: